Ayms/node-bot/README.md

 Real-time extraction of web pages information (html, text, etc) based on given criterias.

-It can be used as a server, then parameters are passed in the URL, or directly as an independant node.js module.
+It can be used as a server or an API, then parameters are passed in the URL, or directly as an independant node.js module.

-The difference with node-gadgets is that for performances reasons it does not return the full gadgets, only the relevant information (shopbot example : seeking for "nike lebron 9" will return real-time the price of the shoes on nike store web site)
+The difference with node-gadgets is that for performances reasons it does not return the full gadgets, only the relevant information (shopbot example : seeking for "nike lebron 9" will return real-time the price of the shoes on nike store's web site)

 ## Install :